Simple Greek Pinwheels are an easy-to-make, elegant appetizer made with fresh spinach, roasted red peppers, olives, and feta, and puff pastry.

 - If needed, defrost the puff pastry in the refrigerator overnight.

 - Once defrosted, roll out the puff pastry on a floured surface or parchment paper.
 You just want the dough to be even and remove the creases from the packaging.

 - Use a paper towel to pat dry the spinach, olives, and roasted red peppers--this will help prevent the pastry from becoming soggy.

-- Spread the pastry with a think layer of spinach.
+- Spread the pastry with a thin layer of spinach.
 Then top with strips of roasted red pepper, kalamative olives, and sprinkle with dried oregano and a generous handful of feta cheese.

 - Tightly roll up the puff pastry lengthwise.

-- Slice the log into 1-inch slices and place onto a baking sheet that has been lined with parchment paper or a Silmat.
+- Slice the log into 1-inch slices and place onto a baking sheet that has been lined with parchment paper or a Silpat.

 - Bake until golden brown.

 These Greek Rolls are a perfect appetizer to prep in advance and bake when right before entertaining.